usnistgov/OSCAL/docs/content/concepts/layer/control/_index.md

 It is important to note that the OSCAL catalog model is not a catalog document format, since the introductory prose included in many control catalogs is not present (or supported) in the OSCAL catalog model.
 Instead, the OSCAL catalog formats provide a robust syntax for representing collections of controls, including control statements, assessment objectives, and other control details.
 This structured form of a control catalog allows control information to be easily imported, exported, indexed, and searched by applications.

 Controls must also be encoded in a standard machine-readable form.
 The OSCAL model gives the designers of catalogs great flexibility in the details of how controls are defined, with their constituent parts.
-This is described further in a page providing a high-level introductory walkthrough of an [Annotated Example](catalog/sp800-53rev5-example) of a control, as defined by NIST SP 800-53 Rev 5.
+This is described further in a page providing a high-level introductory walkthrough of an [Annotated Example](catalog/sp800-53rev5-example) of a control, as defined by NIST SP 800-53 Revision 5.

 ## Profile Model